brennalaurentan/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 <box type="warning" seamless>
+**Note:**<br>
-**Note:** Command is only effective on the currently displayed list.
+Command is only effective on the currently displayed list.
 Ensure that the index you have called is relative to the list that is currently displayed.
 </box>

 Examples: